-Welcome to a small piece of my world, otherwise known as kenmingis.com.
+Welcome to a small piece of my world, otherwise known as kenmingis.com (which, truth be told, I rarely update in this day of Twitter, Facebook and other social media).

 What you should know about this site: It's a place for words and stories, photos and renderings, a collection of essays about the small moments in life.
 This being a medium that rewards short attention spans, they're compact pieces of writing.
 There's a little Memoriam for my late Grandmama Long, and a slide show of photos from Palm Desert, Calif.
 Then, you can take a video look at Spain.
 (You'll need Apple's free Quicktime to see it.)
 Check out photo galleries from Sedona and the White Mountains. and Horseneck Beach in Mass.
 One essay, Neighbors, is perpetually under construction.
 In Weather you'll find a local forecast.
 For car buffs, there's a look at some of the recent cars I've driven, including pix of my old Infiniti FX35, Volvo V70R and 2005 Audi allroad.
 For a while I drove a 2007 Toyota Camry Hybrid.
 Now, I'm in an '08 Acura RDX.
 (I like cars.)
 Behind Brooklyn Bridge lies a digital slide show of...the Brooklyn Bridge.
 (Hey, I like bridges, too.)
 And for astronomy fans, here's my look at the November 2003 lunar eclipse.